elysiajs/documentation/docs/integrations/astro.md

 export const POST = handle // [!code ++]
 ```

-This will ensure that Elysia routing will works properly in any location you place in.
+This will ensure that Elysia routing will work properly in any location you place it.